chrallard/bishop-nutrition/README.md

 List of Sprint two features (and known issues, if any).
 - Activity tracking that pulls data from Fitbit API
 - Ability to hide certain widgets on home screen
-- View progress from past days
+- View progress from specific days

 <!-- Contact -->
 ## Contact